 3. Pay-Per-Click Advertising

 When it comes to placing HVAC ads, pay-per-click (PPC) advertising is an affordable and effective tactic for creating brand awareness.
-The most common example of a PPC ad is Google Ads, the purchased listings which appear at the top of a Google search results page.
+The most common example of a PPC ad is Google Ads, the purchased listings that appear at the top of a Google search results page.
 PPC ads allow your website to appear front and center on search result pages, even if your Search Engine Optimization (SEO) tactics haven’t earned your site top billing yet, which can give your business a jump start as you work to build more organic (non-paid) traffic to your site.

-PPC ads on high traffic sites, like Google, typically have detailed targeting and reporting, allowing you to create highly effective HVAC ads marketed towards your ideal client as well as quickly evaluate the performance of each ad.
+PPC ads on high-traffic sites, like Google, typically have detailed targeting and reporting, allowing you to create highly effective HVAC ads marketed towards your ideal client as well as quickly evaluate the performance of each ad.
 If you have a limited budget or are new to PPC ads, consider starting with the top two sites that consumers use to find local businesses - Google (60.9%) and Yelp (11.4%).

 4. Content Marketing